deltaswapio/deltaswap/ethereum/docs/token_verification.md

 For our example, the mainnet moonbeam token bridge contract is `0xb1731c586ca89a23809861c6103f0b96b3f57d92`.

-Next, we'll need the VAA (the signed wormhole message) that was sent to the token bridge contract to create the wrapped asset.
+Next, we'll need the VAA (the signed deltaswap message) that was sent to the token bridge contract to create the wrapped asset.
 This can be found by finding the transaction that created this contract.
 On the contract's page https://moonscan.io/address/0xab3f0245b83feb11d15aaffefd7ad465a59817ed, the